 Spaghetti Code

-The inspiration came while I was publishing a plugin for a cool web framework named Fastify.
+The inspiration came while I was publishing a plugin for a cool web framework called Fastify.
 Its website looked lean and simple.
-Digging around the website’s repository, I’ve become aware of the existence of Metalsmith, a static site generator framework with a twist: the entire codebase is around 400 lines of code.
+While digging through the repository, I discovered a static site generator framework with a twist: Metalsmith.
+The entire codebase is around 400 lines of code.
 What?
 How?
-Simple, It takes the information from the source files from a source directory, and it writes the manipulated information to files into a destination directory.
-All manipulations, however, exclusively leaves to plugins.
-Now I have to cite Alestorm: Oh wow!
+Simple.
+It takes source files from a source directory, processes them, and writes the manipulated output to a destination directory.
+All manipulation, however, is left entirely to plugins.

 So, welcome to my new blog.